sourcebots/volunteer-docs/content/essential-knowledge/sponsors.md

 ![element14 Logo](/img/essential-knowledge/sponsors/element14.svg)

 Farnell supports us by providing components for the kits.
-In return we write blog posts for their website for other societies or organisations trying to do similar things(i.e. running robotics competitions, building competition-running software).
+We write blog posts for their website for other societies or organisations trying to do similar things(i.e. running robotics competitions, building competition-running software).

-For the Smallpeice Summer School, we are additionally sponsored by
+For the Smallpeice Summer School, we are additionally sponsored by:

 ## [Smallpeice Trust][smallpeice-website]